hsihohuang/kiddochan/README.md

 banner_img: #img/banner.jpg ## size:1920px*200px+.
 Banner Picture

 ### Theme Color
-# you can change the color quickly here. if you want to use the default colors, just don't set them.
+# you can change theme color quickly here. if you want to use the default colors, just don't set them.
 theme_color:
     theme: ''       ## default: '#2c3e50'
     background: ''  ## default: '#158597'
     footer: ''      ## default: '#2c3e50'

+### Font Style
+Font-style: cute
+## you can choose: default , cute , cool , custom
+## if you choose custom, you have to add custom font files in `kiddochan/source/font`(.ttf, .woff, .svg, .eot)
+## and then change font-custom-family & font-custom-filename in `variable.styl` which in the theme folder `/kiddochan/source/css/_base`.
+## Note: default custom font is "ReenieBeanie", you can change this to yours

 # code highlight theme
 # available: default | night